overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/02-edit-value/README.md

 ![Fridge temperature value](img-setpoint-in-action.png)

-`on-click` attribute can do several other things, like sending user to another visualization, increment the paramers by one, toggle the parameter between two values, and some other.
-We will use some of this features later in the tutorial.
-For a full list, please see the reference section.
+`on-click` attribute can do several other things, like sending a user to another visualization, increment the parameters, toggle the parameter between two values, etc. We will use some of these features later in the tutorial.
+For a full list, please see [the reference section.](../../../09-reference/README.md)

-As a final change we have also added `cursor:pointer;` into the content of the `style` attribute.
-It just changes the mouse cursor to the "finger" pointer when user hovers over the setpoint value.
+As a final change, we have also added `cursor:pointer;` into the content of the `style` attribute.
+It just changes the mouse cursor to the "finger" pointer when a user hovers over the setpoint value.

 Next: [Showing/hiding elements depending on the parameter value](../03-show-hide/README.md)